O Meni

 Public emergencies significantly impact the stability of the financial system.
 Leveraging the first COVID-19 outbreak in Hubei Province, China, as a case study, this paper employs a difference-in-difference (DID) model to investigate these effects.
 The analysis demonstrates the impact of public emergencies on bank risk and explores the role of digital transformation in mitigating these risks.
 The findings indicate that public emergencies increase bank risk; however, digital transformation can mitigate challenges to credit operations, thereby reducing this risk.
 Furthermore, the study reveals that only banks’ passive risk-taking is affected by public emergencies, while active risk-taking remains unaffected.
 This paper advocates for commercial banks to accelerate digital transformation initiatives to control and reduce risks during public emergencies.

-Akademske nagrade
+Akademske Nagrade

 Distinguished Student Scholar Award